Sales Metrics & KPIs

 7. Seek feedback

-Sometimes, the best insights come from your team on the ground.
-Regularly ask for feedback and incorporate it into your strategies.
-This helps in improving your sales strategies and ensures that teams feel valued and heard.
+Sometimes, the best insights come from your team, who face customers daily.
+Ask for feedback regularly and incorporate it into your strategies.
+It helps improve your strategies and ensures your sales teams feel valued and heard.

 8. Review and adjust